ventureco/vco-backup-buildpack/README.md

 VCO Venture Backup buildpack
 ========================

-This plugin allows to generate backups on S3 of applications being deployed to heroku.
+This plugin creates a backup in a S3 bucket of code and dependencies every time there is a deployment to the heroku application.

 Requires the NodeJS buildpack to be installed. `https://github.com/heroku/heroku-buildpack-nodejs`